Ford P100

-The Ford P100 is a car-based pickup truck that was built by Ford from 1971 to 1995, initially in South Africa, and later Portugal.
-It was based on medium-sized Ford passenger cars, originally the Cortina/Taunus and from 1988 the Ford Sierra.
+The Ford P100 is a coupé utility that was built by Ford from 1971 to 1995, initially in South Africa, and later Portugal.
+It was based on medium-sized Ford passenger cars, originally the Cortina/Taunus and from 1988 the Sierra.
 Initially marketed as the Ford Cortina Pickup, the P100 name was adopted in 1982.
 The P-100 name had previously been used on a small North American panel van in the 1960s.